kubeflow/kfctl/operator.md

 ## Optional: Registering the Operator to OLM Catalog

 Please follow the instructions [here](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#testing-operator-deployment-on-openshift) to register your Operator to OLM if you are using that to install and manage the Operator.
+If you want to leverage the OperatorHub, please use the default [Kubeflow Operator registered there](https://operatorhub.io/operator/kubeflow)

 ## TroubleShooting
 - When deleting the KubeFlow deployment, it's using kfctl delete in the background where it only deletes the deployment namespace.